Brodey-E/DATA-SCIENCE-PROJECT-Spotify-Global-Music-Dataset-/Q3_folder/README.md

-Q3: How do parameters of a convolutional (or autoencoder) neural network affect performance of a network?
+Q3: How does pre-training (and epochs and batches) affect the performance of a neural network?